rjohnsen/threathunting-book/content/part-5/powershell.md

 ## Triage workflow

 1. Preserve the original command line and script block events.
-2. Normalize aliases and decode layers without executing content.
+2. Normalise aliases and decode layers without executing content.
 3. Build the process tree and identify logon session and parent.
 4. Correlate DNS, network, file, registry, task, service, and WMI activity.
 5. Compare the host, user, script path, signer, and destination with baseline.